reginaldford/surrender.py/README.md

 # Surrender.py
-Surrender.py (surrender for short) uses SSH and SCP to render animations using other computers.
-Surrender allows an animation to be rendered faster by splitting up the frames to render among other hosts.
-During a render session, if a render host becomes available to do more work, it is assigned to render the next chunk of frames that need to be rendered, until all frames are rendered and finally sent back to the master host.
+Surrender.py is a single file python program that uses SSH and SCP to render animations on other computers.
+Surrender renders animations faster by splitting up the frames to render among other hosts.
+During a render session, if a render host becomes available to do more work, it is assigned to render the next set of frames (chunk) that need to be rendered, until all frames are rendered and finally sent back to the master host.

 ## How does it work?
 * Surrender connects to the render hosts by SSH and then creates a new directory for the render results and associated data.
 The directory will have the session name, which can be specified in the configuration file or in the command line.
 If no session name is given, this directory is named after the time that the program is executed in the format **YYYY_MM_DD_HH_mm_ss**.
 Surrender sends a copy of the **.blend** file to each machine to store into this newly created directory.
 The file should be packed, so that necessary resources are available to the render machines when they open the file.
 Surrender then commands each host to render different frames of the animation according to the config file.
 Whenever a host finishes a chunk of frames, Surrender commands the host to do the next chunk of frames or Surrender has completed and prints a statistical summary of the session.
 The chunk size (in frames) is specified in the configuration file.
 The master can help render, by allowing SSH/SCP to the loopback address and adding **127.0.0.1** to as a host in the config file.
 Surrender relies on Blender's background rendering capabilities from the command line.
 Check out [The Blender Documentation](https://docs.blender.org/manual/en/latest/advanced/command_line/render.html)